On Equivariant Model Selection through the Lens of Uncertainty: Discussion Outlook

 \section{Discussion \& Outlook}

-The marginal likelihood can also be leveraged in an ``empirical Bayes'' fashion to (even \emph{post-hoc}) optimize hyperparameters of the Laplace approximation, such as the prior precision $\delta$ \citep{immer2021scalable}.
-Relating this step to a model's feature expressivity, one might expect the prior precision of a more expressive model to be tuned higher as an intrinsic guard against data \emph{over-}fit \citep{bishop2006pattern}, and result in a larger complexity term in \autoref{eq:lml_mackay}\footnote{Albeit such trends implicitly assume that additional expressivity is not fully absorbed in the data fit term.}.
+The marginal likelihood can also be leveraged in an ``empirical Bayes'' fashion to optimize hyperparameters of the Laplace approximation (even \emph{post-hoc}), such as the prior precision $\delta$ \citep{immer2021scalable}.
+Relating this step to a model's feature expressivity, one might expect the prior precision of a more expressive model to be tuned higher as an intrinsic guard against data \emph{over-}fit \citep{bishop2006pattern}, and result in a larger complexity term in \autoref{eq:lml_mackay}\footnote{Such trends do implicitly assume that additional expressivity is not entirely absorbed in the data fit term.}.
 Nevertheless, our investigation on this relation in \autoref{fig:prior-prec-main} finds the optimal value to be almost identical across all models.
-We interpret this as further evidence for our hypothesis that the feature differences induced by geometric constraints are not appropriately reflected in the marginal likelihood objective.
-Such geometry-induced structural differences clearly exist, as exemplified by \citet{moskalev2023genuine} (cf. their Fig. 2) who demonstrate that data-augmented models map transformed inputs to close but distinct locations in the representation space of last-layer activations, whereas strict invariance ensures a mapping to a single representation by design.
+We interpret this as supporting evidence that the employed last-layer Laplace, being a relatively crude approximation of the full marginal likelihood, may lack the sensitivity to distinguish between models with different geometric properties based solely on their last-layer representations.
+This aligns with prior observations on the limitation of last-layer approximations \citep{pmlr-v161-ober21a, schwobel2022last}.
+Such geometry-induced structural differences clearly exist, as exemplified by \citet{moskalev2023genuine} (cf. their Fig. 2) who demonstrate that data-augmented models map transformed inputs to close but distinct locations in the representation space, whereas strict invariance ensures a mapping to singular representations by design.